 Our library gives you access to quality resources and validated information about culture, ethnicity, health and wellbeing to help you work better with people from refugee and migrant backgrounds.
-The library has more than 13,000 resources and covers topics including cultural competence and heath literacy, cross-cultural communication, service delivery models and strategies, heath education and promotion with a focus on diversity.
+The library has more than 13,000 resources and covers topics including cultural competence and health literacy, cross-cultural communication, service delivery models and strategies, health education and promotion with a focus on diversity.

 If you need further advice to find exactly what you need, please contact Sabina Tresise or 03 9418 9925, she will be happy to help you with your search.

 To stay up-to-date on the latest resources which are added to our library, subscribe to the CEH Library mailing list.

 Use the the search tool on the left hand side to search by keyword or topic.
 Resources update as you type in a keyword or select a topic.

 This resource was developed in consultation with newly-arrived Syrians and Iraqis living in the Hume & Whittlesea area.

 ‘Teach-back’ enables better communication by inviting health practitioners to ask patients, to repeat key information verbally back to the practitioner to ensure mutual understanding and facilitate better care.